 Butler Religious Holiday Accommodations Policy and Calendar

-The provides the policy students can use to navigate accommodations when their faith tradition practice poses a conflict with their academic study.
+The Policy on Religious Holidays provides guidance to students on how to navigate accommodations when their faith tradition practice poses a conflict with their academic study.
 In addition, we provide a list of dates of when the holidays occur for the current academic year from the traditions most common among our students, faculty, and staff.
 We advise faculty try to avoid putting exams or elements of class that cannot be made up on these dates; we also suggest campus partners who design programs try to avoid these dates.

 View the Policy on Religious Holidays.